Core Concepts

 }

 Ops are append-only and content-addressed.
 They are never rewritten, rebased, or deleted.
-Each op links to its predecessor via previousHash, forming a causal chain.
+Each op links to its predecessor via previousHash, forming the causal stream the graph's memory.
+Current state is a derivation; the stream is the truth.
+This is why time travel is a primitive in Trellis, not a feature.

 Op Tiers